U.S. VIRGIN ISLANDS

 Protestant Cay Battery

-The Danish had shore batteries emplaced here in the colonial days (dates ?).
+A Danish stone gun battery still remains on the north side of the island.
 U.S. Marines also had a camp and shore battery emplaced here in 1917.

 Fort Louise Augusta

 A British four-gun semi-circular battery was originally located here as early as 1647, according to a Spanish map of the period.
 The battery was modified several times by various owners over the centuries.
 The adjacent barracks were built in 1788 by the Danes and named after a princess in the Danish royal house.
-Located adjacent to the lighthouse on Lagoon Bank (Altona Lagoon), at the far eastern end of the St. Croix Marina.
 The barracks were modified in the late 1930's as the island's first radio station.
+Located adjacent to the lightstation on Lagoon Bank (Altona Lagoon), at the far eastern end of the St. Croix Marina.
 The abandoned structure burned down in December 2011.
-The stone-built battery is still extant.
+The stone battery is still extant.

 Shoys Point Battery